FAQ

 • Volume of material likely to be digitized

-HMML signs a contract with each owning library reserving publication and commercial rights for the images to the owners.
+HMML signs a contract with each owning library identifying that the owning library reserves publication and commercial rights for the images.
+In this contract, HMML is also granted permission for image use, preservation, and access.
+On rare occasions, the contract limits HMML’s ability to provide access to the images.
 HMML’s goal is to provide free access for researchers while honoring the interests of the owning libraries.
-Researchers may have access to the images in the following ways:

-HMML can provide images of complete manuscripts for download once the applicant has agreed to conditions of use reserving publication and commercial rights to the owners of the original manuscripts.
+Furthermore, HMML can usually provide images of complete manuscripts for download once the applicant has agreed to conditions of use reserving publication and commercial rights to the owners of the original manuscripts.
 If scholars wish to publish images, HMML will facilitate contact with the owning library.

 While not directly involved with physical conservation of manuscripts, HMML often partners with organizations that support this work at its field sites.
 In addition, HMML provides resources and strategies for the development of local digital archives.